Adult education: Eduard C. Lindeman's theories

 Eduard C. Lindeman was the first expert who gave a systematic account of adult education.
 In his theory of education, education is regarded as a lifelong process.
 He pointed out that due to the constant development and change of social life and the surrounding environment, knowledge, and information are in a cycle of constant transmission, supplement and update, which requires people to keep learning to adapt to the changes in the outside world.
 At the same time, he believes that adult learners should not only learn for the needs of work and survival, but also have the opportunity to enrich themselves.
 He insists that adult education is an inspiring life-changing tool.
 Adult education should not only help people improve their skills and abilities in work, but also guide people to find happiness outside work.

 Otherwise, Lindeman also proposed that the most valuable resource for adult learners is the learner's experience.
 He believes that the purpose of adult education is to give meaning to all kinds of experience.
 Experience can enhance learners' autonomous learning and cognitive ability.

 In addition, Lindeman believes that adult education is an important means of improving society.
 The basic function of adult education is to promote the physical and mental development of adult learners.
 He argues that adult education is a powerful tool for social activists.
 Through adult education, the personal code of conduct and cultural knowledge of adult learners should be improved to gradually improve the social atmosphere and order.

 Andragogy

-The principles of andragogy flow directly from an understanding of the characteristics of adults as learners and can be recognized when we understand the characteristics of adults, and see the way those characteristics influence how adults learn best.
-Teachers who follow the principles of andragogy when choosing materials for training and when designing program delivery, find that their learners progress more quickly, and are more successful in reaching their goals.
+Like with this knitting, andragogy involves adding new connections to a current structure of knowledge.

-Malcolm Knowles introduced andragogy as the central theory of adult learning in the 1970s, defining andragogy as “the art and science of helping adults learn.
-Knowles's andragogy theory helps adults use their experiences to create new learning from previous understandings.
-Knowles believes that preparation for learning is related to the relevance of learning to adult life, and that they bring an ever-expanding experience that can serve as a learning resource.
+In the 1970s Malcolm Knowles introduced andragogy as the central theory of adult learning, defining andragogy as “the art and science of helping adults learn.
+Andragogy is based on using the neurological and cultural differences in how adults learn to improve the quality of their education.

+Knowles's andragogy theory posits that adults create new and strengthen current knowledge from previous experiences.
+Andragogy involves planning coursework directly related to how the student will apply the content in their life.
+This brings an ever-expanding experience to use as an educational resource.
+Teachers who use andragogy theory to design coursework find their students progress faster and are more successful in reaching their goals.

-Andragogy proposes the following six main assumptions about adults learners:
+Andragogy proposes six main assumptions about adults learners: